Grovely Wood: The Handsel sisters

-The four Handsel sisters were of Danish origin but they had moved to the Wilton area.
-Coincidentally, an outbreak of smallpox in 1737 killed 132 people.
-The local people became convinced that the sisters were responsible for the deaths and accused them of witchcraft and an alliance with the devil.
+In the 18th century, four Handsel sisters of Danish origin lived in the Wilton area.
+After an outbreak of smallpox in 1737 killed 132 people, the local people became convinced that the sisters were responsible for the deaths and accused them of witchcraft and an alliance with the devil.
 Without an official hearing the sisters were taken to Grovely Wood, murdered by being bludgeoned over the head, and buried a little way apart from each other so that they could not conspire against their murderers.
 There are four gnarled beech trees associated with the sisters; because either the trees were planted to mark their graves or they mysteriously grew on top of the unmarked graves to remind the locals of their dreadful deed.
 Sightings of the sisters have been reported over the years.
 There is a hollow at the back of the largest tree where people leave offerings.
-The trees are located approximately 50 meters away from the Roman road some ten minutes walk from the Wilton end of the wood.
+The trees are approximately 50 metres from the Roman road, some ten minutes' walk from the Wilton end of the wood.